tomasgp97/TP2ML/README.md

 # XCS229i PS 4 (40 points)

 ## Assignment Overview
-**Description**: In this problem set, you will use the naive-Bayes algorithm and an SVM to build a spam classifier.
+**Description**: In this problem set, you will use the naive-bayes algorithm and an SVM to build a spam classifier.
 In the second problem, you will create a neural network to solve the classic data science problem of classifying the MNIST dataset.

-- Written [1 points]: 2c
 - Coding [39 points]: 1a, 1b, 1c, 1d, 2a, 2b, 2c

 ## Importing to Overleaf